 - You can download a 90-day trial version of Visual Studio

 - You can download Dev-C++ IDE to develop C and C++ applications.

 C Compiler Installation on UNIX/Linux

-If you are using UNIX / Linux, probably a C compiler called GCC is already in your system.
-To check if you have it installed, you can type cc or gcc at the command prompt.
+If you are using UNIX / Linux, a C compiler called GCC is probably already in your system.
+You can type

 $ gcc -v

-If it is not installed on your system for some reason, you can download it from gcc.gnu.org/install.
+If it is not installed on your system, you can download it from gcc.gnu.org/install.